 During my first Proclaim gathering in 2016, I remember hearing the stories of the early "instigators" (as we call them) of what is now ELM.
 Their bold witness and the witness of so many queer colleagues in ministry, both living and sainted, gives me the inspiration and strength to keep going.
 In particular, two pastors - Rev. Trey Hall (former pastor at Urban Village Church, Chicago) and Rev. Craig Mueller (pastor at Holy Trinity Lutheran Church, Chicago, my home congregation) - have been hugely influential in my own journey in these past few years.

 What are your interests outside of ministry?

-Wait, there's life outside of ministry and seminary?!
-Well, in my precious free time, I enjoy reading, drinking coffee, enjoying all things Chicago, watching inordinate amounts of Netflix, and spoiling my two cats (Oliver and Sophia) and their canine sibling (Roscoe).
+Wait, there's life outside of ministry?!
+Well, in my precious free time, I enjoy reading, drinking coffee, enjoying all things Milwaukee, watching inordinate amounts of Netflix, and spoiling my two cats (Oliver and Sophia) and their canine sibling (Roscoe).

 Best meal you've ever eaten?

 Oh dear.
 I love to eat, so this is really hard.
 I think one of the things I'll miss most about Omaha is Rivera's Mexican Restaurant, a favorite after-text study lunch spot.
 The enchiladas potosinas are simply amazing.
 Fair warning, should you find yourself at Rivera's: When they say spicy, they do mean it.